Greg Peterson (rugby union)

-Greg Peterson (born 26 March 1991) is an Australian-born rugby union player currently with the Newcastle Falcons.
-He previously played for Glasgow Warriors.
-His regular playing position is lock.
-Peterson has played professionally in Australia and Europe.
-Peterson has played for the United States national rugby union team since 2014, including at the 2015 Rugby World Cup.
+Greg Peterson (born 26 March 1991) is a retired Australian-born American rugby union player who played lock.
+During his club career Peterson played professionally in Australia, Europe, and the United States.
+Peterson played for the United States national rugby union team from 2014 to 2024, including at the 2025 and 2019 Rugby World Cups.

 Club career

 Peterson started with Manly in Australia.

 Peterson was named in the Waratahs squad ahead of the 2012 Super Rugby season.

 In 2014, Peterson was appointed as captain of the North Harbour Rays for the teams' opening game in the inaugural season of Australia's National Rugby Championship.

 Following his season with the Rays, Peterson earned a trial with Leicester Tigers and eventually signed a contract that would keep him there until the end of the 2014–15 season, but he made only a few appearances for Leicester.

 Peterson signed a two-year contract with Glasgow Warriors in the Pro12 starting in the 2015–16 season.
+He is Glasgow Warrior No. 255.
 While in Scotland he played for Glasgow Hawks when not in use by the Glasgow Warriors.

 Peterson was drafted to Marr in the Scottish Premiership for the 2017–18 season.

 Peterson was drafted to Currie in the Scottish Premiership for the 2018–19 season.

 Peterson joined the Union Bordeaux Bègles in France on 28 December 2018, as a replacement for the injured Jandré Marais.

 On 19 March 2019, Peterson returned to England to join with Newcastle Falcons in the Premiership Rugby on a two-year deal from the 2019-20 season.

+Peterson left Newcastle after the 2022-23 season.

+He started the 2023-24 season with a short-term contract with the Glasgow Warriors in the United Rugby Championship.
+He played the first 9 rounds of the URC and also played against Bayonne in a European Champions Cup match.

+In 2024 he signed for the San Diego Legion in the MLR.
+In December 2024 Peterson announced his retirement from professional rugby.